 The rating plate contains important information for the service technician and lists the complete model, manufacturing and serial numbers.
 You should always provide all these numbers when requesting parts or if you need service.
-See Figure 3, Figure 4 or Figure 5 for rating plate location.
+See Figure 4 for rating plate location.